 Don’t Be a Victim of the Heat

-With air conditioned homes, cars, and offices, many of us don’t ever think about the dangers of too much heat.
+Because we have air conditioned homes, cars, and offices, many of us don’t think about the dangers of too much heat.
 If TSHTF, this will change in a hurry, especially for those who live closer to the equator.
-I, myself, live in South Texas, and in the middle of the summer it takes me less than a minute to start sweating when I go outside.
+I, myself, live in the Florida panhandle, and already when I step outside it takes less than a minute for me to start sweating.
 Imagine how much worse it would be without air conditioning!

 Symptoms: Cramps in the stomach, arms, or legs.
 This occurs when there is not enough salt in the body, usually from sweating it all out.
 It’s why they put sodium in Gatorade.